tinko26/ao/docs/index.md

 title: "ao"
 ---

-The [ao](https://github.com/tinko26/ao) repository contains a real-time operating system (RTOS), that I have developed as part of an R&D project.
+The [ao](https://github.com/tinko26/ao) repository contains a real-time operating system (RTOS), that I have developed as part of my work in an R&D project on trolley buses.